 Junot Diaz.
 There are passages in The Brief Wondrous Life of Oscar Wao that didn’t sit quite right with me.
 Just… something unsettles me.
 I know the difference between portrayal and sympathy (portraying a problem is not automatically problematic), and yet something does not quite click for me.
 I’ve read Lolita.
 I am not bothered by Lolita.
 Nabakov manages to convey Humbert Humbert isn’t reliable, manages to whisper around his narrator the full horror of what Dolores went through.
 But Diaz’s sexists are never particularly unreliable.
 As an author, Diaz is never interested in following how the women in his stories feel about their mistreatment, preferring to pretend they don’t notice.
 This feels like unreliability on the author’s part, because women do notice.
 It feels off.
 I am not alone: women are often unsettled by Junot Diaz, but as the article behind the link claims, that’s fine.
 Fully portraying sexism without making room for women doesn’t mean Junot Diaz is sexist.
 I mean, he is, but, you know.

 Let me not accidentally imply this is male authors of color exclusively.
 Bret Easton Ellis is especially inessential for me to read as I age, even as he bellows after me I’m just not EXTREME enough for Flamin Hot Cheeto flavored Franzen.
 With some reluctance, I lump Chuck Palahnuik in here.
 Palahniuk tells a cute story about how he brought a story to workshop about a teen fucking a rapidly deflating sex doll to critique.
 All the women in the group were uncomfortable, but made sure to set him up with the mentor who’d eventually get him a book deal as they gently booted him out.
 Who were these women?
 What do they write?
 They’re strangely essential to his success, but also not important, much like every woman is to any man in a Chuck Palahniuk novel.
 Let me be clear, I think I probably like Palahniuk as a dude.
+I even like his prose.
 I just don’t need to hear that story again.

-David Foster Wallace’s treatment of several exes, including Mary Karr, who he tried to push from a moving vehicle, was an open secret even as he became beatified in the literary canon and we revered his corpse.
+David Foster Wallace’s treatment of several exes, including Mary Karr, who he tried to push from a moving vehicle, was an open secret even as he became beatified in the literary canon and we venerated his corpse.
 He really was very good.
 I don’t think I notice women in his work except by their absence.
 I mean, they’re there, just… infrequent and a bit thin.

 Or Ellie Weisel, who I never got a weird feeling from (though I’ve not read much of his work).
 He groped a teenager.

-Or that time Harlan Ellison groped Connie Willis on stage, then spent the rest of his life wounded and angry everyone was mad at him.
+Or that time Harlan Ellison groped Connie Willis on stage, then spent the rest of his life wounded and angry that everyone was mad at him.

 Male literary giants being unable to write women is such a fucking cliche at this point it’s hard to even find something to say about it that’s not been sad.
 It’s bad.
 Literary men unable to write female pleasure is behind a lot of the bad sex in fiction award nominees’ badness.
 The inability to inhabit a woman as a person, as a body in space, goes from shitty-but-almost-tolerable to absurd in sex scenes.